UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/Catherine/Personal Log.md

 I completed the login, register, forgot-password and reset-password features.
 I helped check to see if email server was working.
 I helped write factories for the database and I'm working on writing the test.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
-  * To work on more features ...
+  * To finishing tests for database schema and to work on new features(to be decided as a group).

 ## Wednesday (6/7- 6/12)